mhekkel/libzeep/docs/lib-json.rst

 The JSON element
 ----------------

-The main data structure in this library is :cpp:class:`zeep::json::element`_, this is the representation of a JSON object and thus can contain various types of data.
+The main data structure in this library is :cpp:class:`zeep::json::element`, this is the representation of a JSON object and thus can contain various types of data.
 See this synopsis on how to use it.

 .. literalinclude:: ../examples/synopsis-json.cpp
 	:language: c++
 	:lines: 57-94

-There is also support for *enum*s, see the following example.
-The idea is, you call the :cpp:func:`zeep::value_serializer<Enum>::init` once to initialize the global mapping of enum values to strings.
+There is also support for enums, see the following example.
+The idea is, you call the `init` method of the value_serializer for the enum once to initialize the global mapping of enum values to strings.
 The name parameter is optional, but required if you use this serializer also in a SOAP controller.

 .. literalinclude:: ../examples/synopsis-json.cpp
 	:language: c++